loopbackio/loopback-next/packages/core/README.md

 ## Advanced Use

-Since `@loopback/core` is decoupled from the listening server implementation, LoopBack applications are now able to work with any components that provide this functionality.
+Since `@loopback/core` is decoupled from the listening server implementation, LoopBack applications are now able to work with any component that provides this functionality.

 ```ts